 EB-5 investors choosing or otherwise required to file new I-526s reflecting material changes to their originally submitted business plans should be aware of the following three points:

-If the new Form I-526 is filed before the alien adjusts status or is issued an immigrant visa, then the new petition will serve as the basis for I-829 approval.
+If the new I-526 is filed before the investor adjusts status or obtains an immigrant visa, then the new I-526 will serve as the basis for approval of the subsequently filed I-829.

-If the new Form I-526 is filed after the alien adjusts status or is issued an immigrant visa but before the due date of the I-829 petition, then the alien may file Form I-407 along with Form I-485.
-USCIS will then terminate the alien’s previous conditional permanent residency.
-If the new Form I-485 is approved, then the alien will be granted a new two year period of Conditional Permanent Residency CPR.
-The new I-526 petition will then serve as the basis for I-829 approval.
+If the new I-526 is filed after the investor adjusts status or obtains an immigrant visabut before the investor must file an I-829 petition, the investor should file Form I-407 with a new Form I-485application.
+Upon receipt of these forms, USCIS will terminate the investor’s previously awarded conditional status, and if the I-485 is approved, the investor will obtain a new two-year conditional status.
+The new I-526 will thereafter serve as the basis for approval of the subsequently filed I-829.

-For more information on the EB-5 Visa, please refer to the following links:
+For more detailed information about the EB-5 visa, refer to the following links: